 Radon testing of all homes

-If you have a private well, test the radon level in your water with our radon-in-water test kit.
+If you have a private well, test the radon level in your water with the radon-in-water test kit.
 Showering, cooking, dishwashers, and washing machines release radon gas into the air.
 As a rule of thumb, each 10,000 pCi/L in water contributes 1 pCi/L to indoor air.

-Repeat the radon test once a year!
+Repeat the radon test every year or two!

 Concrete becomes more porous over time, joints or cracks open up, and underground flows of radon shift.
 Whether or not you have a radon mitigation system, your radon level might increase dramatically.
 Radon test results are considered invalid after two years.
 EPA recommends that homeowners repeat the radon test regularly.

 Test the radon level in your home about once a year!
 Radon test kits are inexpensive and your family’s health is at stake.

-There is no “safe” radon level
+There is no “safe” radon level!

 EPA’s recommendations to homeowners:

 However, EPA warns that there is no “safe” radon level!
-The Radon Act has set the target radon level in homes at 0.4 pCi/L.
+The Radon Act has set the target radon level in homes much lower at 0.4 pCi/L.

-Radon mitigation options
+Your radon mitigation options

-Or you can avoid the noisy radon fan and unsightly piping by sealing the basement using the RadonSeal radon mitigation method.
-It saves lots of money and does not depend on the the reliability of the equipment or the power grid.
+Or you can avoid the noisy radon fan and unsightly piping by sealing the basement against radon with the RadonSeal radon mitigation method.
+It saves lots of money on installation and operation and it does not depend on the reliability of equipment or the power grid.